 To this end, PONTE fellows are encouraged to work independently, by developing projects in collaboration with members of one or multiple IGC research groups.
-To accommodate for this independence, the PONTE fellowship runs for an initial period of two years, with the possibility of extension for a third-year upon positive evaluation.
+To accommodate for this independence, the PONTE fellowship runs for a period of three years.
 During this period, fellows will enjoy excellent working conditions as well as playing a fundamental role in the development of theoretical and quantitative biology at IGC.

 The PONTE fellows will be appointed for an initial two-year period, with the possibility of extension to a third year.
 In order to facilitate their life at IGC, fellows will be provided with:

 flexible start date.

 Furthermore, to facilitate the success of their research, PONTE fellows will have the possibility of:

 yearly funding for traveling